TransposeData/docs/docs/rest/overview.md

 # Overview

 ## Welcome to the Transpose REST API Suite
-Our REST API suite grants you the industry’s most comprehensive view of key cross-chain blockchain data primitives: complete account, block, transaction, token, NFT, and ENS data.
+The Transpose REST API suite grants you the industry’s most comprehensive view of key cross-chain blockchain data primitives: complete account, block, transaction, token, NFT, and ENS data.
 Retrieve billions of rows of data at low cost using over 50 different endpoints and over 100 flexible query parameters.

 {{ transpose_colored_link(link_type='block') }}